provenance-io/provenance/docs/proto-docs.md

 ### MsgUpdateSendDenyListRequest
-MsgUpdateSendDenyListRequest defines a msg to add/remove addresses to send deny list for a resticted marker signer must have admin authority
+MsgUpdateSendDenyListRequest defines a msg to add/remove addresses to send deny list for a resticted marker signer must have transfer authority

 | Field | Type | Label | Description |